skip to main content

 What different materials can a sliding door be made from and do these vary in cost?

-Sliding doors can be made from a wide range of materials, but the most common are aluminium, timber and uPVC.
-Timber is typically the most expensive, followed by aluminium and uPVC.
-However, aluminium is the strongest material available for sliding doors, and at Origin, manufacturing aluminium sliding doors allows us to offer a guarantee of up to 20 years because it’s a highly durable material.
+Sliding doors can be made from a wide range of materials, but the most common are aluminium, composite, uPVC and steel.
+Steel is typically the most expensive, followed by aluminium, composite and uPVC.
+However, aluminium is extremely durable, yet lightweight, making it a practical and long-lasting choice.
+At Origin, we manufacture premium sliding doors in aluminium, which is one of the reasons that allows us to offer a guarantee of up to 20 years.